jmxt3/pdf-splitter/release/windows/README.md

 ## Troubleshooting

 - **Windows Defender Warning**: The executable might trigger a warning because it's not digitally signed.
-Click "More info" â†’ "Run anyway"
+Click "More info" → "Run anyway"
 - **Antivirus Software**: Some antivirus programs may flag PyInstaller executables.
 Add an exception if needed
 - **Large Files**: For very large PDFs (>1GB), the process may take several minutes